ahmedjk34/song-features-extraction-sound-engine/clustering/k_means/k-means.md

 ## Overview

-This project applies K-Means clustering to a dataset of music tracks, each represented by a high-dimensional feature vector derived from audio analysis and metadata.
+This project applies K-Means clustering to a dataset of **7,963 music tracks**, each represented by a high-dimensional feature vector derived from audio analysis and metadata.
 The feature vectors originally comprised **223 features per song**.

-**Dimensionality reduction via PCA** (Principal Component Analysis) was performed prior to clustering to mitigate the challenges of high-dimensional data and retain the most informative components.
+**Dimensionality reduction via PCA** (Principal Component Analysis) was performed prior to clustering to reduce dimensionality and retain the most informative components.

+---

 ## Clustering Methodology

 - **Algorithm:** K-Means
-- **Feature Vector Size:** 223 features (reduced with PCA before clustering)
+- **Feature Vector Size:** 223 features (reduced with PCA)
 - **Cluster Count (k):** Selected using the Elbow Method
 - **Evaluation Metrics:**
   - **Silhouette Score**
   - **Cluster Size Distribution**

+---

 ## Results